qiuqiangkong/mini_llm/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py --model_name=Llama
 ```

 We train the languge model on the Shakespeares dataset with 1 million characters.
-The training takes around 20 min to train on a single RTX4090.
+The training takes around 20 min to train for 10,000 steps on a single RTX4090.

 ![Training & Validation Loss](assets/loss.png)